Sunday, December 9, 2018

 Wednesday, December 5, 2018

-This bolt is not merely a rusty headed
+This bolt is more than a rusty headed

-It is like a bolt from a cosmic crossbow,
+It is a bolt from a cosmic crossbow:

 In dreams, a lightning bolt can foretell